-The sale of the ChemFree operations has resulted in significant cash balances.
-We used \$692,000 to repurchase shares of our common stock pursuant to a modified "Dutch" auction tender that ended on May 19, 2015.
+The sale of the ChemFree operations in 2015 resulted in significant cash balances.
+We used \$692,000 to repurchase shares of our common stock pursuant to a modified "Dutch" auction tender in 2015 and \$3,056,000 to pay a special cash dividend of \$0.35 per share to shareholders on February 8, 2016.
 We intend to use cash balances to support the domestic and international operations associated with our CoreCard business and to expand our operations in the FinTech industry through financing the growth of CoreCard and, if appropriate opportunities become available, through acquisitions of businesses in this industry.